Sign up to receive email or text notifications about important hunting and fishing news and announcements.

 Fees:

 Details: The 2019 Legislature created a Non-Resident Hound License (formerly known as the Non-Resident Hound Handler License).
-Statutes 87-1-325, 87-2-519, and 87-6-404 limit the number if Non-Resident Hound Licenses in any license year to no more than 80 (the Fish and Wildlife Commission approved only 40 for the 2021 season), authorizes the Non-Resident Hound License for personal use only, and precludes using the license to assist any other person in the pursuit of a lion for harvest.
+Statutes 87-1-325, 87-2-519, and 87-6-404 limit the number of Non-Resident Hound Licenses in any license year to no more than 80 (the Fish and Wildlife Commission approved only 40 for the 2022 season), authorizes the Non-Resident Hound License for personal use only, and precludes using the license to assist any other person in the pursuit of a lion for harvest.

 Fees: